MichaelMathieu/upkie-T-public/README.md

 TODO | M2.5 TODO get length | maybe above link |
 1 | (Optional) bluetooth keyboard and mouse | | ~£25

+# Cables

+* For each tibia, one CAN and one power cable.
+Length: 290mm.
+* For each femur, one CAN and one power cable.
+Length: 340mm.
+* Power dist board -> left qdd: one power cable.
+Length: TODO.
+* Power dist board -> right qdd: one power cable.
+Length: TODO.
+* pi3hat -> left qdd: one CAN cable.
+Length: TODO.
+* pi3hat -> right qdd: one CAN cable.
+Length: TODO.
+* power dist board -> pi3hat: one power cable and one (optional) CAN cable.
+Length: TODO.
+* Solder a xt30 connector to the fan to connect to the power dist board.

 # 3d Print

 Print all the `.stl` files.
 Some files have (or will have) a `.3mf` version if the print is difficult.
 Notes: